BalveerSinghYT/DSA/README.md

 ## Day 47 - October 11th:

 Short on time but didn't miss a beat! 🕐 Covered Stack creation and operations using arrays, getting the foundation in place.
 Every bit counts! 💪💡

+## Day 48 - October 13th:

+Having a blast with Stacks! 💪 Today, I solved some basic stack problems and built a stack from scratch using Linked Lists.
+Learning by doing!

 ---